elly-miani/ia-appointment-scheduling/README.md

 # IA-APPOINTMENT-SCHEDULING
 A simple webapp to schedule meetings with time and location constraints using constraint programming techniques.

+## How to Run
+You need to run a local Python web server to use the web application.

+From the root folder: `python webserver.py`

+The web server will run on `http://localhost:8000/`

 ## Case study
 An estate agent needs a tool to automatically schedule next week appointments based on his and his clients' constraints.